How to Find a Freelance Female Personal Trainer

 In the UK, there is no legal restriction on people using the title “personal trainer”, even if they are not specifically qualified to do so.

-This means that almost anyone with gym experience who has evidence of experiencing their own transformative journey can open a social media account, and proclaim themselves as a personal trainer.
+This means that almost any fitness enthusiast who has evidence of experiencing their own transformative journey can open a social media account and proclaim themselves as a personal trainer or fitness instructor.

-Whilst those people may have knowledge of nutrition and workout regimes, they won’t have the in-depth knowledge needed to train people properly without risking injury.
+Whilst those people may have knowledge of nutrition and workout regimes, they won’t have the in-depth knowledge and years of experience needed to train people properly without risking injury.

 So, ask your female personal trainer about her qualifications.

-Good freelance female personal trainers should at least possess:
+Good freelance female personal trainers should at least possess the following:

 - First aid qualifications